skip to content

 Science and Medicine since World War I

 Though our medicine had in its essential features been made by World War I, only in the 20th century did it become a major economic and political concern, and a profession with far-reaching authority in the management and even definition of human life.
 Highlighting the turning points of World War II and the crisis of the 1970s, this course explores the roles of science in medicine and of medicine in science.
-We cover the invention of medical research and the 'biomedical complex', insulin and penicillin, global health and post-colonial medicine, as well as critiques of medical science.
+We cover the invention of medical research and the 'biomedical complex', insulin and penicillin, the oral contraceptive pill and in vitro fertilization, as well as critiques of medical science.

 Biology: Lab and Field